alreynolds02/schoolCNN_Tutorial/README.md

 # GoogleCNN_Tutorial
-Code and tutorial for a CNN using Google Static API imagery to predict student succss in Philippine public schools
+Code and tutorial for a CNN using Google Static API imagery to predict student success in Philippine public schools

+This repository has the code to replicate part of the work written about here  to predict student success in Philippine public schools.
+Follow the instructions below to train and evaluate your own convolutional neural network.
+THe code is written in juyter notebook to allow for easier visualization of the CNN results.

+## Instructions

+1. Clone this repository to your computer
+2. Create a new folder called 'data' and create the file structure shown below:
+|-- 1_GoogleStaticDownload.py